Best Heart Hospital in Mumbai, India

 Cardiac Resynchronization Therapy (CRT)

-Staff at Nanavati Max Hospital implants hundreds of implantable devices to help people live a quality of life without worrying much about their heart.
+Staff at Nanavati Max Hospital implants hundreds of implantable devices to help people live a quality of life without worrying much about their hearts.

 What Is Cardiac Resynchronization Therapy (CRT)?